PersephonyAPI/Node-Make-Outgoing-Calls/README.md

 3. Next, link your Persephony number to your Persephony app.
 Go to the [My Numbers page](https://www.persephony.com/dashboard/portal/numbers) and click on the number you purchased in Step 1.
 Set the app to your new Make Outgoing Calls Application.
    ![Number Config](./images/NumberConfig.png)

-## Setting up the Movie Quote Application locally
+## Setting up the Making Outgoing Calls Application locally

 1. Clone or download this repo locally.
 To further understand the processes in this application, additional reading can be found in the [Getting Started Tutorial](https://persephony-docs.readme.io/docs/getting-started-with-persephony).
 2. Install the node packages necessary using command: